 Catriona Kelly, M.A., D.Phil.
 FBA

 Lecturer at Merton College

 I was born and brought up in London, and studied Russian there and at the University of Voronezh, USSR.
-After holding a Junior Research Fellowship and a British Academy Post-Doctoral Fellowship at Christ Church, Oxford, I worked for three years at the University of London (SSEES) before taking up my present post in 1996.
+After holding a Junior Research Fellowship and a British Academy Post-Doctoral Fellowship at Christ Church, Oxford, I was employed for three years at the University of London (SSEES) before taking up my present post in 1996.
 Oxford is an excellent place to work on Russian culture – there are first-rate libraries, a resident community of Russians, and a fine collection of paintings and drawings in the Ashmolean Museum.
 I also regularly visit Russia, where I have a long-standing collaboration with the European University, St Petersburg, and I have done research and given lectures and talks in numerous other Russian cities also, including Moscow, Ekaterinburg, Vologda, and Kazan’, as well as in other parts of the former USSR where Russian is widely spoken, for instance Kyiv, Riga, and Almaty.